oberien/das-protokoll/specification-v2.md

 For file transfer this is undesired behaviour, because following data chunks do not depend on previous chunks and can be written to disk at the chunk's corresponding position.
-Das PROTOKOLL tries to eliminate these disadvantages of TCP by choosing UDP as underlying transport protocol.
+The PROTOKOLL tries to eliminate these disadvantages of TCP by choosing UDP as underlying transport protocol.

 Together with this specification comes a reference implementation of the